r-lib/lintr/paper/paper.md

       standalone: true
 bibliography: paper.bib
 csl: apa.csl
-link-citations: yes
+link-citations: true
 ---

 # Statement of Need

-R is an interpreted, dynamically-typed programming language [@base2023].
-It is a popular choice for statistical analysis and visualization, and is used by a wide range of researchers and data scientists.
-The `{lintr}` package is an open-source R package that provides static code analysis [@enwiki:1218663830] to check for a variety of common problems related to readability, efficiency, consistency, style, etc. In particular, by default it enforces the tidyverse style guide [@Wickham2023].
-It is designed to be easy to use and integrate into existing workflows, and can be used as part of an automated build or continuous integration process. `{lintr}` also integrates with a number of popular IDEs and text editors, such as RStudio and Visual Studio Code, making it convenient for users to run `{lintr}` checks on their code as they work.
+A linter is a tool that analyzes code to identify potential errors, stylistic issues, or deviations from coding standards.
+It helps ensure consistency, readability, and best practices by flagging common mistakes, such as syntax errors, unused variables, or improper formatting.
+Linters are essential for improving code quality, preventing bugs, and maintaining a clean codebase, especially in collaborative development environments [@enwiki:1218663830]. `{lintr}` is an open-source package that provides linters for the R programming language, which is an interpreted, dynamically-typed programming language [@base2023], and is used by a wide range of researchers and data scientists. `{lintr}` can thus act as a valuable tool for R users to help improve the quality and reliability of their code.

 # Features

+By default, `{lintr}` enforces the tidyverse style guide [@Wickham2023,@Müller2024].
+In this respect, it differs from other static code analysis tools in R (like `{codetools}` [@Tierney2024]), which are not opinionated and don't enforce any particular style of writing code, but, rather, check R code for possible problems (incidentally, `{lintr}` uses `{codetools}` as a backend for object usage linters).
+Additionally, `{lintr}` is concerned only with R code, so code-adjacent text like inline `{roxygen2}` comments [@Wickham2024roxy] will not be covered (cf. `{roxylint}` [@Kelkhoff2024]).

 As of this writing, `{lintr}` offers 113 linters.